rabbitmq/rabbitmq-c/README.md

 Installing the library and optionally specifying a prefix can be done with:

     cmake -DCMAKE_INSTALL_PREFIX=/usr/local ..
-    cmake --build . --target install
+    cmake --build . [--config Release] --target install

 More information on CMake can be found on its FAQ (http://www.cmake.org/Wiki/CMake_FAQ)

 Other interesting flags that can be passed to CMake:

-* `BUILD_EXAMPLES` - builds the example code
-* `BUILD_TOOLS` builds some command line tools for interacting with the broker
-* `BUILD_TOOLS_DOCS` is enabled and XmlTo is found
+* `BUILD_EXAMPLES=ON/OFF` toggles building the examples.
+ON by default.
-* `BUILD_SHARED_LIBS` - build rabbitmq-c as a shared library
+* `BUILD_SHARED_LIBS=ON/OFF` toggles building rabbitmq-c as a shared library.
+   ON by default.
-* `BUILD_STATIC_LIBS` - build rabbitmq-c as a static library
+* `BUILD_STATIC_LIBS=ON/OFF` toggles building rabbitmq-c as a static library.

-## Building and installing using autotools
+   OFF by default.
+* `BUILD_TESTS=ON/OFF` toggles building test code.
+ON by default.
+* `BUILD_TOOLS=ON/OFF` toggles building the command line tools.
+By default this is ON if the build system can find the POpt header and library.
+* `BUILD_TOOLS_DOCS=ON/OFF` toggles building the man pages for the command line tools.
+By default this is ON if BUILD_TOOLS is ON and the build system can find the XmlTo utility.
+* `ENABLE_SSL_SUPPORT=ON/OFF` toggles building rabbitmq-c with SSL support.
+By default this is ON if the OpenSSL headers and library can be found.
+* `ENABLE_THREAD_SAFETY=ON/OFF` toggles OpenSSL thread-safety.
+By default this is ON
+* `BUILD_API_DOCS=ON/OFF` - toggles building the Doxygen API documentation, by default this is OFF

+#### autotools

 For legacy purposes, a GNU autotools based build system is also maintained.
 The required utilities you need are autoconf v2.59+, automake v1.9+, libtool v2.2+, and pkg-config.

-From a fresh tarball you will need to run reconf:

-    autoreconf -i

 Then the standard autotools build procedure will build rabbitmq-c: